-As mentioned previously, the majority of the Western public, as evidenced in opinion polls such as those conducted in the United States and Canada, believes that marine mammals should not be kept in captivity unless there are major educational or scientific benefits.
-Pas a result, dolphinaria and aquaria often claim that they foster research and scientific study of marine mammals, thereby contributing to both education and conservation.
+As mentioned previously, the majority of the Western public, as evidenced in opinion polls such as those conducted in the United States and Canada, believes that marine mammals should not be kept in captivity

+The public receives a skewed picture in which an animal's natural environment is hostile and captivity is a benign alternative, a picture that is implicitly contrary to both conservation and welfare principles. unless there are major educational or scientific benefits.122 As a result, dolphinaria and aquaria often claim that they foster research and scientific study of marine mammals, thereby contributing to both education and conservation.
 However, much of what can be learned from captive marine mammals has in fact already been learned.
 Reproductive physiology, such as length of gestation, and general physiology, such as visual acuity, have already been examined in some detail for several species.
-Furthermore, using reproductive information from captive marine mammals may actually be detrimental to conservation and management, due to unnatural and atypical breeding behavior in the artificial groupings of captive animals.
-Page 123 the wild was the environmentalist and filmmaker Jacques Cousteau, who said, "There is about as much educational benefit to be gained in studying dolphins in captivity as there would be studying mankind by only observing prisoners held in solitary confinement."
+Furthermore, using reproductive information from captive marine mammals may actually be detrimental to conservation and management, due to unnatural and atypical breeding behavior in the artificial groupings of captive animals.123 the wild was the environmentalist and filmmaker Jacques Cousteau, who said, "There is about as much educational benefit to be gained in studying dolphins in captivity as there would be studying mankind by only observing prisoners held in solitary confinement."
 Keeping marine mammals in captivity can answer few of the many questions scientists have about natural social interactions.
-Most of the current behavioral research using captive animals relates to husbandry concerns, does little to benefit free-ranging animals, does little to some dubious results.
+Most of the current behavioral research using captive animals relates to husbandry concerns,125 does little to benefit free-ranging animals,126 and can provide some dubious results.127